 International Financial Reporting Standards (IFRS) provides a globally converged accounting framework that individual countries can use in place of their local, generally accepted accounting principles (GAAP).
 The intent of IFRS is to enhance financial statement comparability across borders, and for that reason is widely used outside the US.

-This white paper reviews a handful of important questions that US-based companies should weigh in light of IFRS 2.
-The focus is on the implications US multinational companies face as a result of their subsidiaries needing to comply with IFRS 2 for their statutory accounting, as well as on the many ways IFRS 2 diverges with ASC 718.
+This white paper reviews the most important questions that affect all companies obligated to report under both US GAAP and IFRS.
+There is additional focus on the implications US multinational companies face as a result of their subsidiaries needing to comply with IFRS 2 for their statutory accounting, as well as on the many ways IFRS 2 diverges with ASC 718.

 Download This White Paper